databus23/helm-diff/README.md

 This fetches the currently deployed version of a release and compares it to a chart plus values.
-This can be used visualize what changes a helm upgrade will perform.
+This can be used to visualize what changes a helm upgrade will perform.

 Usage: